junaidamjad/junaidamjad/README.MD.md

 I have kept it simple just to run the main functionality of the app.
 I also automated the onboarding screens as everytime when I launch the app in the emulator, the onboarding screens get displayed.

+P.S I do know the crux of test automation, and if given a chance I will quickly learn and incorporate the best coding practices.